 by Tracie Hocart

-About the author: Tracie Hocart has lived and worked on the Gold Coast for the past 8 years with her husband Damien (a Certified Practicing Valuer) and young family.
+Tracie Hocart lives and works in South East QLD with her husband Damien (a Certified Practicing Valuer) and young family.
 Tracie and Damien own and operate Residential Property Solutions assisting home buyers and investors locate the right property, in the right location, at the right price.